This Fashion Entrepreneur Just Launched A Netflix For Your Wardrobe

 “This is a really difficult business to build and run efficiently, but that is what we like about it,” Hunsicker says.
 “And that’s why we think there aren’t many players in this space at all.”

 With Hunsicker’s CaaStle platform, any fashion brand can instantly become a clothing-rental company.
-She has already white-labeled her technology for Ann Taylor’s “Infinite Style” program and NY&Co’s Closet program.
+She has already white-labeled her technology for Ann Taylor’s “Infinite Style” program and New York & Company’s “NY&C’s Closet” program.
 The CaaStle platform looks like just another extension of the brand that employs it—meaning that, as far as the consumer is concerned, it appears they are dealing direct with their favorite fashion retailer.

 “We are not interested in getting in the way of the brand’s relationship with the consumer,” Hunsicker says.
 “We’re actually trying to strengthen that bond.”